Parliament of Uganda: First Parliament (1962–1963)

 This body was then known as the National Assembly.
 It had 92 members and was presided over, as speaker, by Sir John Bowes Griffin, a British lawyer and former Ugandan Chief Justice.

 Second Parliament (1963–1971)

 During this period, Prime Minister Milton Obote abrogated the constitution and declared himself President of Uganda in 1966.
 This parliament also witnessed the abolition of Uganda's traditional kingdoms and the declaration of Uganda as a republic.
+This decision was impacted by the legal council of Member of Parliament A. G. Mehta following the Ugandan Constitutional Conference in which Uganda became an independent nation.
 The speaker during the Second Parliament was Narendra M. Patel, a Ugandan of Indian descent.
 This parliament ended when Idi Amin overthrew Milton Obote's government in January 1971.

 Third Parliament (1979–1980)

 Following the overthrow of Idi Amin in April 1979, a new legislative body known as the Uganda Legislative Council was established.
 With an initial membership of 30, the membership was later increased to 120.
-This was the Third Parliament and was chaired by Professor Edward Rugumayo.
+This was the Third Parliament and was chaired by Edward Rugumayo.
 This legislative body continued to function until the general elections of December 1980.